Last updated: Sept 15, 2022

-Below are 14 books that were available in 1984 to 1986 through the Fraggle Rock book club.
+Below are 17 out of 20 books that were available from 1984 to 1986 through the Fraggle Rock book club.
 Originally they were published by the CBC in Canada in both soft and hard cover editions.
 The book club editions were all hardcover books that were published by Muppet Press/Henry Holt and Company.
 A similar series of book club books was also done for the Muppet Babies.
-According to the Muppet Central website I'm missing five books from this 20 book series:
+According to the Muppet Central website I'm missing three books from this series: